Working out and eating healthy food, does not mean growth of muscle mass or loss of excess body fat.

 When it comes about muscle growth and loss of excess body fat – the only valid questions and answers are those which pertain to the effect nutrition has over hormones.

 Cherries are healthy food.
 No doubt.
 But 100 grams of cherries (around 15 cherries) contain 13 grams of sugar.
 A bit more than 100 grams of any usual soft drink.
-The fact that they contain fruit sugar does not mean that the insulin will have mercy on you and won’t collect and store it.
-Insulin does not differentiate between fruit sugar or sugar from chocolates.
-It treats them the same.
 And 100 grams of cherries contain around 7 milligrams of vitamin C. Daily most minimal dose of vitamin C should be 1000 milligrams.
 Would you want to get 13 grams of sugar for 7 milligrams vitamin C?

 “It’s healthy in moderate doses.”
 Such generalized, wise-sounding statements without stating what is a moderate dose are of no use.
 Hormones do not govern themselves by generalized wise-sounding statements.